-Lieut-Colonel Simone Robertson commenced as Director of SAID in December 2015.
-Her almost 40 years as a Salvation Army officer (minister) has included leadership of front-line services and at executive level.
-Simone has served at five different Salvation Army headquarters including International Headquarters in London, UK.
-Supporting international development has been part of Simone’s DNA for all her officership and she has taught leadership skills in India (Mizoram) and Tanzania.
+Lieut-Colonel Simone Robertson commenced as Head of SAID in December 2015.
+Her almost 40 years as a Salvation Army officer (minister) has included leadership of front line services and at executive level.
+Simone has served at five different Salvation Army headquarters including the International headquarters in London, UK.
+Supporting International Development has been part of Simone’s DNA for all her officership and she has taught leadership skills in India (Mizoram) and Tanzania.
 Simone is driven by her passion to make a positive difference in the world.
 She uses her leadership expertise, energy and compassion to enable SAID to bring hope where it’s needed most.

 Child Safeguarding and Wellbeing Manager

-Alana has completed a Master of International Development, Bachelor of Community Welfare (International) and Graduate Diploma of Arts (Missiology).
-She has worked with SAID for over eight years, and her role includes oversight of our sponsorship program.
+Alana has studied a Master of International Development, Bachelor of Community Welfare (International) and Graduate Diploma of Arts (Missiology).
+Alana has worked with SAID for over 8 years, and her current role includes oversight of our sponsorship program.
 Alana has previously lived in Indonesia working with communities in post-earthquake recovery.

 Compliance and Research Manager

-Mark has studied a Bachelor in Social Science (Psychology), Bachelor of Law and Diploma in Marketing and Business Management, and is a practising solicitor.
-He has extensive experience in building systems and processes for large corporations, and his specialty is in policy and procedure development, marketing and communication, MoU’s, contracts and compliance.
-Mark has worked in policy development in Bangladesh and is completing his PhD.
+Mark has studied a Bachelor in Social Science (Psychology), Bachelor of Law and Diploma in Marketing and Business Management, and is a practicing Solicitor.
+Mark has extensive experience in building systems and processes for large corporations, and his specialty is in policy and procedure development, marketing and communication, MoU’s, contracts and compliance.
+Mark has worked in policy development in Bangladesh and is currently completing his PhD.

 Frontline Finance Audit Coordinator

-Craig completed a Bachelor of Business (Accounting) and is a member of the Institute of Chartered Accountants Australia.
-He has extensive experience in auditing and financial management within the not-for-profit industry and more recently has specialised in fraud bribery and corruption prevention.
+Craig completed a Bachelor of Business (Accounting) and is a Member of Institute of Chartered Accountants Australia.
+Craig has extensive experience in auditing and financial management within the not-for-profit industry.
+Recently, Craig has specialised in fraud bribery and corruption prevention.
 Previous to The Salvation Army, Craig spent 12 months working with NGOs in Vietnam, assisting them to strengthen their financial management systems.